Should I invest in a PWA in 2023 ?

 - Home Screen: PWAs can be added to the home screen of the device, much like a native application.
 This enables users to start using the PWA without having to install any space-taking application.
 While Android users can directly get icons on their home screens, iOS users need to use Safari browser’s ‘Add to Home Screen’ feature, limiting its reach.
 However, once added, it works pretty similarly to the Android version, having all components in the backend yet working as a native app.

 - Push Notifications: The essential split between PWAs and responsive applications is the ability to receive push notifications through PWAs.
 Push notifications are a great way to build brand loyalty by offering exciting offers, new launches, and general updates.
+Even more so now that with Apple's latest update iOS 16.4 , PWAs can receive notifications on iPhones, as long as the PWA is installed on the user's device.
 With GoodBarber, you can easily send push notifications from your PWA.

 - Loads Faster: When a user loads the PWA to their divide for the first time, the ‘App Shell’ code in the PWA caches to the device.
 Once done, it can subsequently run without having to load, again and again, reducing the loading time and providing the experience of a real application.
 Since the content has already been cached, PWAs can also run in offline mode, provided they don’t require internet-based elements for each run.